 Path of Exile 2’s Early Access phase has been underway since December 6, 2024, marking the arrival of this standalone sequel as a separate client with unique mechanics, physics, and combat systems.
 Looking ahead to 2026, the focus shifts to preparing for the 1.0 full release, with key updates across patches, classes, campaigns, and more.
-Before the full launch, we can expect PoE 2 0.5, 0.6, new leagues, classes and other additions.
+Before the full launch, we can expect PoE 2 0.5, 0.6, new leagues, classes, and other additions.

-Updated (January 28, 2026)
+Updated (February 23, 2026)

 PoE 2 Roadmap & Schedule 2026

-PoE 2 0.5.0 Release Date (Predicted: Friday, April 10, 2026)
+PoE 2 0.5.0 Release Date (Predicted: Early May 2026)

 PoE 2 New Leagues & Seasonal Content Release Date 2026

-PoE 2 0.6.0 Release Date (Predicted: August-September 2026)
+PoE 2 0.6.0 Release Date (Predicted: September 2026)

 The content of this patch is relatively flexible in community predictions.
 One view is that it will focus on adding new classes (such as Shadow or Marauder) and additional Ascendancy classes, along with possible adjustments to existing classes.
-Another prediction is that it may introduce the "Trial of the Ancestors" mechanic, which was previously delayed from the 0.3 patch and has not yet been released.
-Some players believe PoE 2 0.6 could be a small-scale update with only one key feature (either an easy-to-develop class or a completed campaign act) to avoid overloading the team and ensure progress toward the 1.0 release.
+Another prediction is that it may introduce the "Trial of the Ancestors" mechanic, which was previously delayed from the 0.3.0 patch and has not yet been released.
+Some players believe PoE 2 0.6.0 could be a small-scale update with only one key feature (either an easy-to-develop class or a completed campaign act) to avoid overloading the team and ensure progress toward the 1.0 release.

 PoE 2 New Classes & Ascendancy Updates in 2026